I condensed all of the blog posts here. If you want to see the full posts with the images the links are below.

 I had a million questions but my head was swimming.
 I was having a hard time verbalizing my thoughts.
 I stayed at work but was a zombie the rest of the day.
-When Mr. Main and I saw each other later that night, we were both in total shock to say the least.
+When Mr. Main and I saw each other later that night, we were both in total shock, to say the least.
 It was at this point that we started to discuss possible reasons.
-We realized our fertility problems were because of a surgery many years earlier.
-I guess I just said it:
+We realized our infertility problems were because of a surgery Mr. Main has many years earlier.
+I guess I just said it…

 We.
 Have.
 INFERTILITY.